Wind-WindKids/winding/samples/sophieandwind/winter.md

 savior_flight: spread, portrait-oriented, image
 --
 They were getting the hang of it and practicing landings.
-One time, on a glide to final,
-Sophie closed her eyes for a moment — a quick wish for luck — like many people do when landing.
+One time, it was looking good on a glide to final, Sophie closed her eyes for a moment — a quick wish for luck — like many people do when landing.

-The plane drifted off the centerline, and she heard, calm but firm:
+The plane drifted off the centerline, and she couldn't quite get it back.
-“I have control.
-Aborting the approach.”

-The engine surged, the nose lifted, and the eGull climbed away.

-Sophie opened her eyes.
-“What’s wrong?”

-“Your eyes were closed.
-You were not flying the airplane.
-Can you explain why?”

-Sophie flushed.
-“I was… Just for a moment.”
+She had to abort the approach, and do it all over again.

 --
 playing_and_care_is_more: page, text, centered
 --
-The Dragon leveled the wings, then spoke gently:
+The Dragon spoke gently:
 “Sophie, a perfect landing is like catching a ball.

 Imagine you play catch with Wind.
 You throw the ball—
 and instead of playing,
-he closes his eyes
+he closes his eyes.
-and hopes it will land in his hands.

 Would he catch the ball?”

-Sophie laughed.
-“No, of course not.”
+Sophie sighed, “No, of course not.”

+She tried it again.
+And again.
+And again.

+And in time, she could land the little eGull, gently, on the centerline, every time.

 --
-christmas_day_mess: page, text, centered
+christmas_day: page, text, centered
 --
 The winter camp parties were fun, with music and dancing, Christmas lights and decorations.
 The camp friends were nice, and Sophie felt happy.

 But Christmas Day was not the same.
 The sun had just risen in California when she called her family — but in Paris, daylight was already fading.
-They went to mass that day, her mom insisted.
+They went to church that day, her mom insisted.
 The church was all wrong.
 It was supposed to be the same everywhere.
 It wasn't.
 The litany in English was incomprehensible; they stayed politely to the end, relieved to step back into the sun.

 Wind didn’t like the church.
 He only remembered faintly that it had caused arguments between his parents.
-And then there were stories.
+And then there were rumors.

 They had planned flying, but by the time they reached the airfield, the weather had turned restless.
 Gusts picked up, lessons were canceled, and they went home disappointed.